siddhi-io/www/en/docs/docs/rest-guides/default-ports.md

 # Configuring Default Ports

-This page describes the default ports that are used for each runtime for the RET API.
+This page describes the default ports that are used for the REST API.

 ## Default Ports